K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Days 72-73: March 15-16, 2018**

+Continuing the battle to have the user status in the top right.

 **Days 68-71: March 11-14, 2018**

 Routes still seem to be okay, but something is off with authentication.
 I can't tell that I'm a signed in user.